MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 	}

-The mainPage MenuItem OnClickListener should look like this:
+The MainPage MenuItem OnClickListener should look like this:

 .. code-block:: java